 Privacy as the Default

-This principle emphasizes establishing firm, automatic, limits to all collection, use, retention and disclosure of personal data in a given system.
-Where the need or use of personal data is not clear, there is to be a presumption of privacy and the precautionary principle is to apply: the default settings are to be the most privacy protective.
+This principle emphasizes establishing firm, preferably automatic, limits to all collection, use, retention and disclosure of personal data in a given system.
+Where the need or use of personal data is not clear, there is to be a presumption of privacy and the precautionary principle is to apply: the default choice should be the most privacy protective.

 This Privacy by Design principle: